Anna Throndsen: Background

-Anna was the eldest daughter of Kristoffer Throndsen, a famous 16th-century Norwegian admiral, nobleman and wartime privateer (pirate).
-During the final years of independent Norway, 1532–1537, Kristoffer served as admiral of the Norwegian fleet, in the service of his cousin, Olav Engelbrektsson, the last archbishop of Norway.
+Anna seems to have been the oldest daughter of Kristoffer Throndsen, a famous 16th-century Norwegian admiral, nobleman and wartime privateer (pirate).
+During the final years of independent Norway, 1532–1537, Kristoffer served as admiral of the Norwegian fleet, in the service of Olav Engelbrektsson, the last Catholic archbishop of Norway.
+The nature of the relation between the two are debated.
+The most likely hypothesis that has been put forward is that their wives, who were both of the Skanche family, were related.

 Some years after Norway's political subsumption by Denmark, in 1542-43, Kristoffer was appointed to serve King Christian III as a Naval commander.
 He served as an admiral in the Danish-Norwegian fleet, then as Danish Royal Consul in Copenhagen.
 Kristoffer took his Norwegian family, including Anna, to Copenhagen at this time.
 As a young woman, Anna assisted her father in consular affairs in the Danish-Norwegian capital.

-Anna had a sister, Else, who married a Shetland man Andrew Mowat of Hugoland in Eshaness.
+One of Anna's six sisters, Else, married a Shetland man - Andrew Mowat of Hugoland - in Eshaness.
 They lived in Norway and had a son Axel Mowat.
+Axel's descendants established the Barony Rosendal in Kvinherrad, Norway.
 Else owned a small property in Shetland, mentioned in a 1597 document written in Norn.